sealedhermit/test.github.io/_posts/2020-05-05-greektemples.md

 ![_config.yml]({{ site.baseurl }}/images/poseidon.jpg)

 Temple of Poseidon is dedicated to Poseidon, god of the sea.
-It is located in Sounion which is 70 Kms south of Athens.
+It is located in Sounion which is the southern most tip of the Attic peninsula.
+This temple is built 60m above the sea level.
 The best way to get here is to hire a car or to book a tour.

 ## 3. Temple of Hephaestus, Ancient Agora of Athens